 The Unit therefore applies the guidelines of Standard UNE 166002:2014 “R&D&I Management Systems” and, as endorsement of its consistency with the said standard, holds the Certificate for its System issued by AENOR.

-The Innovation Support Unit, through its participation in the Medical Technology Innovation Network (ITEMAS), aims to boost translational research by generating innovation in the non-pharmacological sector of medical and health technologies and material, as regards equipment, devices, reagents, materials and ICT in healthcare.
-Nowadays the Biodonostia HRI takes part in the ITEMAS Management Board whose role is to support the network Coordinator on its key duties.
+The Innovation Support Unit, through its participation in the Medical Technology Innovation Network (ITEMAS ISCIII), known from 2021 as Revitalisation and innovation of the industrial capacities of the NHS and their effective transfer to the production-sector, aims to boost translational research by generating innovation in the non-pharmacological sector of medical and health technologies and material, as regards equipment, devices, reagents, materials and ICT in healthcare.
+Nowadays the Biogipuzkoa HRI takes part in the ITEMAS ISCIII Management Board whose role is to support the network Coordinator on its key duties.

 The Institute, through the Innovation Support Unit, has taken part in the Trans-border Network for Biomedical Research of the Pyrenees, REFBIO II, funded by POCTEFA (European Union Programme for Territorial Co-operation INTERREG V-A Spain-France-Andorra) aimed at promoting sustainable development of the border territory of the three countries.

-Earlier, in REFBIO I, nine co-operative research projects were carried out with the participation of IIS Biodonostia.
+Earlier, in REFBIO I, nine co-operative research projects were carried out with the participation of IIS Biogipuzkoa.

 Our activities are mainly aimed at ensuring that the R+D results from the public-private collaboration reach society as a whole: